2022 MLS All-Star Game

 The 2022 Major League Soccer All-Star Game was the 26th annual Major League Soccer All-Star Game, an exhibition soccer match in the United States.
 The game, featuring all-star teams from Major League Soccer (MLS) and Liga MX, took place on August 10, 2022, at Allianz Field in Saint Paul, Minnesota.
 It was the second MLS All-Star Game to be played under the inter-league format.
 The all-star game also included a skills challenge, concerts, and other events in the days before the match.

 The MLS All-Stars won 2–1 with goals from Carlos Vela in the third minute and Raúl Ruidíaz in the 73rd minute; Liga MX earned a consolation goal in the 84th minute through a strike from Kevin Álvarez.
 Goalkeeper Dayne St. Clair, who made four saves, was named the match's most valuable player.

+Pre-game

-Venue
+Venue selection

 Allianz Field in Saint Paul, Minnesota, home to Minnesota United FC, was announced as the host venue for the All-Star Game in October 2021.
 The 19,600-seat soccer-specific stadium opened in 2019 and has hosted a FIFA World Cup qualifying match, several international friendlies and CONCACAF Gold Cup matches in addition to club games.

+Jerseys

+The jersey for the MLS All-Stars, made by Adidas, was unveiled on August 1, 2022.
+It was primarily dark gray with a light purple trim and two jock tags referencing the state of Minnesota.
+The Liga MX All-Stars unveiled their Charly-designed jersey on the same day.
+It featured a black "paintbrush stroke" on a white jersey, with the names of Liga MX clubs within the stroke and sleeves.